jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Then—voices!

 "They're back!"
 I run to see.
+Puppy follows me.

 Eight people emerge from the trees, baskets heavy with food.
 Children rush to greet them.
-I see Sarah, Martha, Tall One, River Woman.
+I see Sarah, Uncle, River Woman.
+10 warriors.
+Four dogs.
 All safe.

 Sarah sets down her basket and spear.
 "So much fruit!
 Giving Tree was full this season."

+"How was the battle?"

+"They fled at our might!"
+Sarah yells.

 I stare at the baskets.
 Red fruit.
 Mushrooms.
 Roots.
 More than I have ever seen.